usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### <a name="genProofReqs"></a> 4.2.
 General Requirements

-[Table 4-1](#63aSec4-Table1) lists strict adherence to M-04-04 Level of Assurance, mapping the corresponding Identity Assurance Levels.
+[Table 4-1](#63aSec4-Table1) lists strict adherence to M-04-04 LOAs, mapping the corresponding IALs.

 <a name="63aSec4-Table1"></a>